 Shared GovernanceHarris Health Nursing believes in the structure of shared governance, a professional model founded on the cornerstone principles of partnership, equity, accountability and ownership that form a culturally sensitive and empowering framework.
 Shared governance enables sustainable and accountability-based decisions to support an interprofessional design for exemplary patient care.
 The Nursing Shared Governance Model established Communities of Practice (CoP) throughout all clinical nursing areas.
 This initiative created a shift in the organization from a hierarchal decision structure to one in which direct-care professional nurses have authority and accountability for voicing decisions within their practice communities.

 Differentiated PracticeNurses perform at different levels of practice based on their knowledge and experience in a specific clinical setting.
-The Nursing Professional Practice Model (NPPM) provides the context for differentiating nursing practice congruent with a nurse’s education, experience, professional credentials and proven level of clinical competency.
-These practice-level designations are used as the foundation for performance standards, professional recognition and compensation policies throughout Harris Health.
+The Nursing Clinical Advancement Program (NCAP) is designed to acknowledge and reward RNs for their achieved level of practice.
+The achieved level of practice is used as the foundation for performance standards, professional recognition, and compensation policies.

-Professional DevelopmentHarris Health Nursing adopted the Institute of Medicine’s definition of professional competence: the habitual and judicial use of communication, knowledge, technical skills, clinical reasoning, emotions, values, and reflection in daily practice for the benefit of the individuals and community being served (IOM, 2003, p.
-24).
-Examples of Harris Health’s professional development offerings include onboarding and nurse residency programs, continuing nursing education and formal educational support and development.
+Professional DevelopmentProfessional development is key to effective implementation of the NPPM.
+In addition, the NPPM is the driver for a number of strategic changes in all professional development programs.
+In particular, operationalization of the NPPM requires a competent nursing staff that is challenged to advance in knowledge and skills.
+Harris Health Nursing adopted the Institute of Medicine’s definition of professional competence: the habitual and judicial use of communication, knowledge, technical skills, clinical reasoning, emotions, values, and reflection in daily practice for the benefit of the individuals and community being served.
+Examples of Harris Health’s professional development offerings include onboarding and nurse residency programs, continuing nursing education, and formal educational support and development.
 Courses on preceptor training and leadership development are available for emerging leaders.